Prowler vs ScoutSuite vs cloud-audit: 572 Checks vs 94

 Need compliance evidence?
 Prowler.
 Nothing else in the open-source space matches its framework coverage.

 Need to track security drift over time?
 Cloud-Audit’s diff command does this in the free CLI with CI-friendly exit codes.
-Prowler offers it through their paid platform or self-hosted App.
+Prowler offers it through the self-hosted Prowler App (open-source) or the hosted Prowler Cloud tier.

 Need multi-cloud?
 Prowler (AWS/Azure/GCP/K8s and more) or Trivy.